-- (a) The political leadership should activate the Scheme by commencing the remittance of 10 percent of their monthly basic salary as required by Law. - (b) Negotiate with Organized Labor and commence the remittance of the 15 percent of worker's basic salaries (10 percent by Employer and 5 percent by Employee) as required by Law. - (c) Start budgeting and fully releasing to SOCHEMA the 1 percent of Consolidated Revenue Fund of the State and Local Governments and the contribution of 1 percent levy of State and Local Government capital projects as required by Law. - (d) The Scheme should set realistic and realizable targets and timelines for its full implementation.
+- (a) The political leadership should activate the Scheme by commencing the remittance of 10 percent of their monthly basic salary as required by Law. - (b) Negotiate with Organized Labor and commence the remittance of the 15 percent of worker's basic salaries (10 percent by Employer and 5 percent by Employee) as required by Law. - (c) Start budgeting and fully releasing to SOCHEMA the one percent of Consolidated Revenue Fund of the State and Local Governments as required by Law. - (d) The Scheme should set realistic and realizable targets and timelines for its full implementation.

-10.2 Take steps to Implement the Recommendations to Sokoto State in the Assessment Report on "State of Primary Health Care Service Delivery in Nigeria 2019-2021":
+8.2 Take steps to Implement the Recommendations to Sokoto State in the Assessment Report on "State of Primary Health Care Service Delivery in Nigeria 2019-2021":